 Church of Saint Casimir

-HomeAbout our ParishParish StaffContact UsCatholic LinksReligious EducationYouth GroupCalendar of EventsPhoto GalleryHistory of Our ParishWho was St CasimirCommunity OutreachSenior Leisure Club
+HomeAbout our ParishParish StaffContact UsCatholic LinksReligious EducationYouth GroupCalendar of EventsPhoto GalleryHistory of Our ParishWho was St Casimir

-Who was St. Casimir (1458-1483)
+St. Casimir 1458-1483

 A teenage conscientious objector is the patron saint of Poland and Lithuania.
 Casimir, was born of kings and in line (third among thirteen children) to be a king himself, was filled with exceptional values and learning by a great teacher, John Dlugosz.
 Even his critics could not say that his conscientious objection indicated softness.
-Even as a teenager, Casimir lived a highly disciplined, even severe life, sleeping on the ground, spending s great part of the night in prayer and dedicating himself to life long celibacy.
+Even as a teenager, Casimir lived a highly disciplined, even severe life, sleeping on the ground, spending a great part of the night in prayer and dedicating himself to life long celibacy.

 When nobles of Hungary became dissatisfied with their king, they prevailed upon Casimir's father, the king of Poland, to send his son to take over the country.
 Casimir obeyed his father, as many young men over the centuries have obeyed their government.
 The army he was supposed to lead was clearly outnumbered by the "enemy"; some of his troops were deserting because they were not paid.
 At the advice of his officers, Casimir decided to return home.
 His father was irked at the failure of his plans, and confined his fifteen year-old son for three months.
 The lad made up his mind never again to become involved in the wars of his day, and no amount of persuasion could change his mind.
 He returned to prayer and study, maintaining his decision to remain celibate even under pressure to marry the emperor's daughter.
 He reigned briefly as king of Poland during his father's absence.
 He died of lung trouble at twenty-three while visiting Lithuania, of which he was also Grand Duke.
 He was buried in Vilnius, Lithuania.